-Hydraulics Group Manager FM Approvals Hydraulics Laboratory 743A Reynolds Road West Glocester, RI 02814 U.S.A.
-The manufacturer shall provide the following preliminary information with any request for Approval consideration:
+The manufacturer shall provide the following preliminary information with any request for certification consideration:

-- A complete list of all models, types, sizes, and options for the control mode sprinklers being submitted for Approval consideration; - A complete set of manufacturing drawings, general assembly drawings, materials list(s), assembly load calculations, anticipated marking format, brochures, sales literature, specification sheets, installation, operation and maintenance procedures, and; - The number and location of facilities manufacturing the specified product.
+- A complete list of all models, types, sizes, and options for the products or services being submitted for certification consideration; - General assembly drawings, complete set of manufacturing drawings, materials list, anticipated marking format, piping and electrical schematics, nameplate format, brochures, sales literature, spec. sheets, installation, operation and maintenance procedures, etc. ; and - the number and location of manufacturing facilities.

 All documents shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
-All foreign language documents shall be provided with English translation.
+All documents shall be provided with English translation.

-2.3 Requirements for Samples for Examination
+2.3.
+Requirements for Samples for Examination

-Following generation and authorization of an Approval examination proposal, the manufacturer shall submit samples for examination and testing.
-Sample requirements are to be determined by FM Approvals following review of the preliminary information.
-Sample requirements may vary depending on design features, results of prior or similar testing, and results of the foregoing tests.
-It is the manufacturer's responsibility to submit samples representative of production.
-Any decision to use data generated utilizing prototypes is at the discretion of FM Approvals.
-The manufacturer shall provide any special test fixtures, such as those which may be required to evaluate the strength of heat responsive elements, requested by FM Approvals to evaluate the residential sprinklers.
+- 2.3.1.
+Following authorization of a certification examination, the manufacturer shall submit samples for examination and testing based on the following: - Sample requirements to be determined by the certification agency. - 2.3.2.
+Requirements for samples may vary depending on design features, results of prior or similar testing, and results of any foregoing tests. - 2.3.3.
+The manufacturer shall submit samples representative of production. - 2.3.4.
+It is the manufacturer's responsibility to provide any necessary test fixtures, such as those which may be required to evaluate the residential automatic sprinkler.

-3. GENERAL REQUIREMENTS
+3 GENERAL REQUIREMENTS

-3.1 Review of Documentation
+3.1.
+Review of Documentation

 During the initial investigation and prior to physical testing, the manufacturer's specifications, technical data sheets, and design details shall be reviewed to assess the ease and practicality of installation and use.
-The product shall be capable of being used within the limits of the Approval investigation.
+The product shall be capable of being used within the limits of the certification investigation.

-3.2 Physical or Structural Features
+3.2.
+Physical or Structural Features